WaywardGame/mod-reference/README.md

 Before you can build/compile in VS Code (or other editors/IDEs) you will need Node.js (NPM) and TypeScript.
 Download and install Node.js: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

-If you install it with the default options and settings, you will now have access to NPM, or "Node Package Manager" which will allow you to finally install TypeScript.
-After the install, open your terminal (Linux/Mac OS X) or command prompt (Windows) and run the following command:
+Once you install Node.js, you will have access to NPM, or "Node Package Manager", which allows you to install TypeScript.
+Open your terminal (Linux/Mac OS X) or command prompt (Windows) and run the following command:

 `npm install -g typescript`